davidfmiller/davidfmiller.github.com/blog/_posts/2017-03-30-mysql-charset-emoji.md

 ---
 layout: post
-title:  "Modifying MySQL’s Default Character Set to Support Emoji"
+title:  "Modify MySQL’s Character Set to Support Emoji"
 date:   2017-03-30 00:00:00 -0700
 categories: mysql emoji
 ---

-# Modifying MySQL’s Default Character Set to Support Emoji
+# Modify MySQL’s Character Set to Support Emoji

 [MySQL](https://www.mysql.com)’s stock configuration is tuned for space & performance considerations.
-An unfortunate side-effect of this state is that trying to insert emoji into your tables will likely fail:
+An unfortunate side-effect of this priority is that trying to insert emoji into your tables will likely fail:

-{% highlight shell %}
+{% highlight sql %}
 mysql> INSERT INTO Person(name, bio) VALUES('dave', '🇨🇦☕️🚲🏁🏋🏻☀️🍗🍖🍔🌮🌯🍣📷🖌💻📖🍺🍷😴😴😴');
 ERROR 1366 (HY000): Incorrect string value: '\xF0\x9F\x9A\xB2\xF0\x9F...' for column 'bio' at row 1
 {% endhighlight %}

-A quick scan of MySQL’s configuration reveals the non-UTF8 culprits:
+A quick scan of MySQL’s configuration reveals the non-`utf8` culprits:

-{% highlight shell %}
+{% highlight sql %}
 mysql> SHOW VARIABLES WHERE Variable_name LIKE 'character\_set\_%' OR Variable_name LIKE 'collation%';
 +--------------------------+-------------------+
 | Variable_name            | Value             |